 FOR THE VANILLA BUTTERCREAM

-- Beat the butter and vanilla until it’s creamy.
+- Beat the butter until it’s creamy.
 With the mixer on low, gradually add the powdered sugar followed by the milk, vanilla and salt.
 Turn the speed up to medium and beat until smooth and fluffy.

 DECORATING THE CUPCAKES